LeoQK/Manual/README.md

 ## Collaboration and coaching

 If you're a gamer and excited about connecting your gaming experience to your career, or you're working for an organization interested in accessing the groundbreaking talent of gamers, [connect with us]().

+To empower gaming for enterprise, we aim to collaborate with gamers

 ### For gamers